leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/README.md

 :on: Expedition 03bis (special vacation 2023)
 :on: Expedition 07 Leviathan (permadeath mode)

+> **The full archive can be downloaded here** : https://github.com/leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/releases

 > [!TIP]
 > Progression through the stages preserved so that rewards can only be obtained when the objectives have been reached in order to earn them ...
 After all, we're hero explorers!
 <i><b>We are Brave and Fearless Hero Travellers ... 💪 </b> No need for CheatMode</i> 🏅

->> **The full archive can be downloaded here** : https://github.com/leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/releases
+> **An advanced customisation module** has been created by @cwmonkey to enable you to adapt the difficulty of Expeditions --> https://cwmonkey.github.io/nms-expeditions

 # 🚀 Why am I sharing my method?
 My "ReLive-NoMansSky-All Expeditions" project is aimed at Hero Travellers who want to test themselves against the requirements of the previous No Man's Sky expeditions.
 I've just got into the game and I was sorry I couldn't do them, learn the mechanics of the game and get the related rewards other than by "cheating" by adding them via a mod or save editor.